One of my favorite programs is also one of the most thankless services we offer.

 That’s the key word.
 Realistic.

-What you CAN expect
+What you CAN expect from VK9 puppy training

 We put a lot of work into puppies who train with us.
 And when they go home, we know we’re sending home a puppy who’s got great crate manners, has made a ton of progress with potty training, knows basic commands and has received invaluable socialization and exposure.